meetakshi253/backport-assist/README.md

 - `--no-filter`: Return all CIFS commits without filtering
 - `--start VERSION`: Start version (exclusive) - required if not using --config
 - `--end VERSION`: End version (inclusive), defaults to HEAD
-- `--mainline-repo PATH`: Path to mainline Linux kernel repository - required if not using --config
+- `--mainline-repo PATH[:TAG]`: Path to mainline Linux kernel repository - required if not using --config.
+Can specify PATH:TAG format where TAG is a git tag or commit hash to use instead of HEAD
 - `--output-file PATH`: Output file path
 - `--output-format FORMAT`: Output format: csv or json (default: json)
 - `--default-branch BRANCH`: Default git branch (defaults to master)